-- control environment, key elements of which are the composition of the board and audit committee, and how the directors fulfill their responsibilities relating to the financial reporting process, including assessing the reasonableness of management's accounting judgments and estimates and reviewing key SEC filings; - risk assessment, which will vary depending upon the nature and breadth of operations of a particular business and involves assessments of both internal and external risks: - control activities, which include policies and procedures, such as approvals, authorizations, verifications, reconciliations, reviews of operating performance, security of assets and segregation of duties, that are designed to ensure that management directives are carried out; - information and communications, which address (1) identification, capture and communication of pertinent information, both internally generated as well as information about external events, activities and conditions, necessary for management to make informed business decisions and for external reporting, and (2) effective communication both up and down the organization, so that personnel (a) understand their roles in internal controls as well as how their activities relate to the activities of others, (b) can effectively communicate information up the ladder, and (c) can effectively communicate with external parties such as customers, suppliers, regulators and shareholders; and - monitoring, which involves ongoing monitoring in the course of operations, including management and supervisory activities, and separate evaluations.
+- control environment, key elements of which are the composition of the board and audit committee, and how the directors fulfill their responsibilities relating to the financial reporting process, including assessing the reasonableness of management's accounting judgments and estimates and reviewing key SEC filings; - risk assessment, which will vary depending upon the nature and breadth of operations of a particular business and involves assessments of both internal and external risks; - control activities, which include policies and procedures, such as approvals, authorizations, verifications, reconciliations, reviews of operating performance, security of assets and segregation of duties, that are designed to ensure that management directives are carried out; - information and communications, which address (1) identification, capture and communication of pertinent information, both internally generated as well as information about external events, activities and conditions, necessary for management to make informed business decisions and for external reporting, and (2) effective communication both up and down the organization, so that personnel (a) understand their roles in internal controls as well as how their activities relate to the activities of others, (b) can effectively communicate information up the ladder, and (c) can effectively communicate with external parties such as customers, suppliers, regulators and shareholders; and - monitoring, which involves ongoing monitoring in the course of operations, including management and supervisory activities, and separate evaluations.

-Standard Applicable to Management's Assessment of Effectiveness of Internal Control over Financial Reporting determining that a company's internal control over financial reporting is effective if it identifies one or more "material weaknesses" in the company's internal control over financial reporting.
+Standard Applicable to Management's Assessment of Effectiveness of Internal Control over Financial Reporting

+The proposing release did not include any specific standard on which management would base its conclusion that the company's internal control over financial reporting is effective.
+In response to a number of comments, the final rules preclude management from determining that a company's internal control over financial reporting is effective if it identifies one or more "material weaknesses" in the company's internal control over financial reporting.
 Any such material weakness must also be specifically disclosed in the internal control report.